bitcoin

 Why the Suit?
 Claims of Deception and Omission

 At its core, the lawsuit alleges material omission and falsehood.
-Gemini allegedly overstated the staying power of its trading revenue while secretly prepping a business model overhaul.
+Gemini exchange allegedly overstated the staying power of its trading revenue while secretly prepping a business model overhaul.
 The prediction market bet plaintiffs contend, upended the very foundations investors bought into.

 Critics point to the filings’ emphasis on “expanding our international footprint” as misleading, given the later withdrawals.
 Executive churn and mass layoffs further paint a picture of undisclosed distress, eroding trust in Gemini’s disclosure.